 Jack Pierson – You Rotten Prick, 2004..
-Pierson's word sculptures, which he began making in 1991, utilize mismatched letters salvaged from businesses whose presences surround us daily but which in these cases stand vacant and derelict: junkyards, old cinemas, boarded up diners and Las Vegas casinos.
+Pierson's word sculptures, which he began making in 1991, utilise mismatched letters salvaged from businesses whose presences surround us daily but which in these cases stand vacant and derelict: junkyards, old cinemas, boarded up diners and Las Vegas casinos.
 The sculptures present us with words or phrases that evoke multiple meanings – they are words we know but which when presented in this framework are given unexpected connotations.
 This bold work, playing on the notions of interpretation through both the suggestion and denial of context, represents Pierson's spirited method at its best, and has been estimated at £100,000-150,000.

 Richard Prince – Untitled (Girlfriend), 1987, ektacolour photograph.
-Prince's abandonment of figurative painting in the 1970s led to his practice of conceptual photography for which he is best known.
+Prince's abandonment of figurative painting in the 1970s led to his practise of conceptual photography for which he is best known.
 The photographer's Girlfriends are amongst the most famous of his works, and much like his Cowboys series explore pervasive images from American culture.
 Prince's Girlfriend pictures are appropriated from advertisements placed by women in biker magazines.
 Re-photographed by the artist and enlarged, these self-portraits reveal a fascinating commentary on gender, self-promotion and a culture of desire.
 This photograph is one of Prince's earliest Girlfriend pictures, representing the start of an artistic preoccupation which would continue for over a decade.
 The photograph has an estimate of £150,000-200,000.

 Gabriel Orozco – Atomists: Evasive Action, 1996, plastic coated computer-generated laser print.
 Through Orozco's explorations through the media of video, photography, sculpture, drawing, and installation, the artist allows his audience to examine the creative associations between the everyday, often overlooked objects surrounding us, encouraging a rarely permitted interaction between the artwork and the audience.
 In this work, a newspaper clipping, a typical example of Orozco's everyday images, England's cricketer Mike Atherton is featured along with the photograph's accompanying caption, "Atherton takes evasive action from a Srinath bouncer during his unbeaten 53."
 Overlaid on the image, however, are the plastic geometric shapes often associated with Orozco's work, curving with the subject's supposed movements as if in the very moment they are made.
 The work has been estimated at £150,000-200,000.

 Victor Vasarely – Canopus 1/1, 1959-1965, acrylic on canvas.
-Victor Vasarely is internationally recognized as one of the most important artists of the 20th century.
+Victor Vasarely is internationally recognised as one of the most important artists of the 20th century.
 During the 1950's, Vasarely wrote a series of manifestos on the use of optical phenomena for artistic purposes, and remains widely perceived as the father of the Op Art movement.
-The artist's innovations in both color and optical illusion have had an undeniable influence on many modern artists.
+The artist's innovations in both colour and optical illusion have had an undeniable influence on many modern artists.
 This artwork, Canopus 1/1, stands as a prime example of Vasarely's work.
 Its extraordinary effects, demonstrating the very best in Op-Art as well as his own oeuvre, are reason for his continuing artistic legacy, and it has been estimated to sell at £140,000-180,000.